var-bin/terminalForCoder__WSD/README.md

     1. Basic
         * Variables
         * Passing arguments to the script
-        * Processing within the script
+        * Processing arguments within the script
     2. Conditions to execute different branches of code
         * `if`
         * `if/else`